Sack of Rome (410): First Visigothic invasion of Italy

 Only in 407 did Stilicho turn his attention back to Illyricum, gathering a fleet to support Alaric's proposed invasion.
 But then the Rhine limes collapsed under the weight of hordes of Vandals, Suebi, and Alans who flooded into Gaul.
 The Roman population attacked there thus rose in rebellion under the usurper Constantine III.
 Stilicho reconciled with the Eastern Roman Empire in 408, and the Visigoths under Alaric had lost their value to Stilicho.

 Alaric then invaded and took control of parts of Noricum and upper Pannonia in the spring of 408.
 He demanded 288,000 solidi (four thousand pounds of gold), and threatened to invade Italy if he did not get it.
 This was equivalent to the amount of money earned in property revenue by a single senatorial family in one year.
 Only with the greatest difficulty was Stilicho able to get the Roman Senate to agree to pay the ransom, which was to buy the Romans a new alliance with Alaric who was to go to Gaul and fight the usurper Constantine III.
 The debate on whether to pay Alaric weakened Stilicho's relationship with Honorius.

-Before payment could be received, however, the Eastern Roman Emperor Arcadius died on May 1, 408, of illness.
+Before payment could be received, however, the Eastern Roman Emperor Arcadius died of illness on 1 May 408.
 He was succeeded by his young son, Theodosius II.
 Honorius wanted to go East to secure his nephew's succession, but Stilicho convinced him to stay and allow Stilicho himself to go instead.

 Olympius, a palatine official and an enemy of Stilicho's, spread false rumors that Stilicho planned to place his own son Eucherius on the throne of the East, and many came to believe them.
 Roman soldiers mutinied and began killing officials who were known supporters of Stilicho.
 Stilicho's barbarian troops offered to attack the mutineers, but Stilicho forbade it.
 Stilicho instead went to Ravenna to meet with the Emperor to resolve the crisis.

 Honorius, now believing the rumors of Stilicho's treason, ordered his arrest.
 Stilicho sought sanctuary in a church in Ravenna, but he was lured out with promises of safety.
-Stepping outside, he was arrested and told he was to be immediately executed on Honorius’ orders.
-Stilicho refused to allow his followers to resist, and he was executed on August 22, 408.
+Stepping outside, he was arrested and told he was to be immediately executed on Honorius' orders.
+Stilicho refused to allow his followers to resist, and he was executed on 22 August 408.
 Stilicho's execution stopped the payment to Alaric and his Visigoths, who had received none of it.

 The half-Vandal, half-Roman general is credited with keeping the Western Roman Empire from crumbling during his 13 years of rule, and his death would have profound repercussions for the West.
 His son Eucherius was executed shortly after in Rome.